 What eye drops are safe after LASIK?

-We recommend speaking with your ophthalmologist to determine the best artificial tears after LASIK for your particular eyes.
-They will be able to recommend eye drops that cater to your individual needs, which is ultimately more effective than the trial and error of a one-size-fits-all approach.
+Your eye doctor can help you determine the right artificial tears after LASIK for your eyes.
+They will be able to recommend eye drops that cater to your individual needs, which is often more effective than the trial and error of a one-size-fits-all approach.

-If you need something to hold you over until you’re able to get an appointment, try preservative-free eye drops.
-They are more gentle on your eyes than drops with preservatives, and they're widely available at a reasonable price.
-However, we do not recommend extended use of over-the-counter eye drops unless advised by your eye doctor.
+If you need something to hold you over until you’re able to get an appointment, try preservative-free lubricating eye drops.
+They are typically more gentle on your eyes than drops with preservatives, and they're widely available.
+However, you should avoid extended use of over-the-counter eye drops unless advised by your eye doctor.

 How often should I use lubricant eye drops after LASIK?

 The frequency for using eye drops after LASIK varies from patient to patient and should be confirmed by your eye doctor.
-Typically, eye drops are needed approximately every 2 hours for at least 10 weeks post-LASIK.
+Typically, lubricating eye drops are needed approximately every two hours for around 10 weeks post-LASIK.
 After that, you can use them at your own discretion to maintain eye lubrication and comfort.

-Again, it’s best to consult with your ophthalmologist regarding any post-operative care.
-They will be able to assess the condition of your eyes, as well as where you are in the healing process, and advise you on how often to use post-LASIK eye drops.
+Again, it’s important to consult with your eye doctor regarding any post-operative care.
+They will be able to assess the condition of your eyes, as well as where you are in the healing process, and advise you on how often to use post-LASIK lubricating eye drops.

 How long should you use artificial tears after LASIK?